dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 This hierarchy helps you organize metrics based on a specific criteria, such as business unit or team.
 By providing this structured organization, users can find and navigate metrics more efficiently, enhancing their overall data analysis experience.

+### Query flexibility

+Allow users to query either one metric alone without dimensions or multiple metrics with dimensions

+- Allow toggling between metrics / dimensions seamlessly
+- Be clear on exposing what dimensions are queryable with what metrics and hide things that don’t apply, and vice versa.
+- Only expose time granularities (monthly, daily, yearly) that match the available metrics.
+  * For example, if a dbt model and its resulting semantic model have a monthly granularity, make sure querying data with a 'daily' granularity isn't available to the user.
+Our APIs have functionality that will help you surface the correct granularities
+- We recommend that time granularity is treated as a general time dimension-specific concept and that it can be applied to more than just the primary aggregation (or `metric_time`).
+Consider a situation where a user wants to look at `sales` over time by `customer signup month`; in this situation, having the ability able to apply granularities to both time dimensions is crucial.
+Note: initially, as a starting point, it makes sense to only support `metric_time` or the primary time dimension, but we recommend expanding that as your solution evolves.
+- You should allow users to filter on date ranges and expose a calendar and nice presets for filtering these
+  * For example: last 30 days, last week etc.

 ### Context and interpretation

 For better analysis, it's best to have the context of the metrics close to where the analysis is happening.
 We recommend the following: